Alligator/jqawk/README.md

 array.contains(value)
   return true if value is in the array

-array.sort()
+array.sort(fn)
-  return a sorted copy of the array. if the array contains mixed types, all values are converted to strings before sorting
+  return a sorted copy of the array.

+  with no fn given the array is sorted by string value or numerically if all the values are nunbers.

+  with fn(a, b) provided, the array is sorted according to fn's return value:
+    -1 means a < b
+     0 means a == b
+     1 means a > b
 ```